Alex-DG/CustomGridView_android/README.md

 - Also before that I've created a java parser (jsoup = java html parser) to gather the information of each wallpapers from a website Then I've inserted each wallpapers that I've got with the set of information for each one in my phpMyadmin database.

-- My php service fetches each wallpaper thanks a SQL query from my phpmyadmin database and display this information in json on a page.
+- My php service fetches each wallpaper thanks a SQL query from my phpmyadmin database and displays this information in json on a page.
 So then I just have to connect to this page fetch the json data and create an object wallpaper for each set of data that I got and use these objects in my Android applications